-Smoking in Pregnancy: A Danger to Mother and Baby
+Smoking in Pregnancy: A Danger to Parent and Baby

-Cover image for: Smoking in Pregnancy: A Danger to Mother and Baby
+Cover image for: Smoking in Pregnancy: A Danger to Parent and Baby

 CPDTime.

-Smoking in pregnancy poses a significant health problem for both mother and baby.
+Smoking in pregnancy poses a significant health problem for both parent and baby.

-Many women who smoke will quit by themselves before becoming pregnant and others will stop once their pregnancy is confirmed.
-For some women, however, considerable help is needed to successfully stop smoking (NCSCT 2018).
+Many people who smoke will quit by themselves before becoming pregnant, and others will stop once their pregnancy is confirmed.
+For some people, however, considerable help is needed to stop smoking successfully (Papadakis & Hermon 2019).

-The research evidence is clear: cigarettes contain multiple harmful substances, and women who smoke during pregnancy are more likely to have babies with birth defects than non-smokers.
+The research evidence is clear: cigarettes contain numerous harmful substances, and those who smoke during pregnancy are more likely to have babies with birth defects than non-smokers.

-As smoking in pregnancy adversely affects so many different aspects of health, it remains one of the greatest factors that could potentially improve birth outcomes (NIRH 2017).
+As smoking during pregnancy adversely affects so many different aspects of health, it remains one of the greatest factors that could potentially improve birth outcomes (Greenhalgh et al. 2021).

-It’s well known that smoking can impair fertility (Your Fertility 2021), and in addition to the general risks of smoking, pregnant women also face additional pregnancy-related health risks including:
+It’s well known that smoking can impair fertility (Your Fertility 2024), and in addition to the general risks of smoking, pregnant people also face additional pregnancy-related health risks including:

 Risks for the Fetus

-Smoking while pregnant is well-known to be harmful to the growing fetus, with an increased risk of miscarriage, IVF failure, intrauterine growth restriction, premature birth and birth defects (DoH 2021; Quit Victoria 2018).
+Smoking while pregnant is well-known to be harmful to the growing fetus, with an increased risk of:

 Pregnant woman holding her stomach

 Nicotine, together with the multiple carcinogenic pollutants found in cigarettes, is detrimental to healthy fetal development.
-It’s generally agreed that unless further research proves otherwise, public health information should make women aware of these potential risks and provide practical help and encouragement to quit smoking early in pregnancy, and ideally prior to conception.
+It’s generally agreed that unless further research proves otherwise, public health information should make patients aware of these potential risks and provide practical help and encouragement to quit smoking early in pregnancy, and ideally before conception.

 Nicotine Replacement Therapy May Not be the Answer

-As nicotine addiction is the factor that stops many women from giving up smoking during pregnancy, the use of nicotine replacement therapy (NRT) has been suggested as a lower risk to the fetus.
-However, the safety of NRT has not yet been well documented and many researchers have conflicting opinions about its potential to harm the fetus.
+As nicotine addiction is the factor that stops many people from giving up smoking during pregnancy, the use of nicotine replacement therapy (NRT) has been suggested as a lower risk to the fetus.
+However, the long-term effects of NRT are unknown (RANZCOG 2020).

 That said, there is a general view that NRT during pregnancy is safer than smoking.
-At the same time, it’s widely acknowledged that total abstinence from all forms of nicotine should be advised to pregnant women from pre-conception through to birth.
+At the same time, it’s widely acknowledged that total abstinence from all forms of nicotine should be advised from preconception through to birth.

 The Royal Australian and New Zealand College of Obstetricians and Gynaecologists (2020) recommends that non-pharmacological interventions be used as first-line therapy, however, NRT may be considered in patients who cannot achieve abstinence with non-pharmacological interventions alone.

-In these cases, NRT should be used 'at the most effective dose for the shortest duration possible ' in order to reduce fetal exposure to nicotine (RANZCOG 2020).
+In these cases, NRT should be used at ‘the most effective dose for the shortest duration possible’ to reduce fetal exposure to nicotine (RANZCOG 2020).

-Although pregnancy is often a strong motivator for smoking cessation, many women continue to smoke and more effective strategies to help them become non-smokers are urgently needed.
+Although pregnancy is often a strong motivator for smoking cessation, many people continue to smoke, and more effective strategies to help them become non-smokers are urgently needed.

 How Can Nurses and Midwives Help?

-It’s now widely accepted that any contact with a pregnant woman from preconception through to postnatal visits provide an opportunity to give advice on smoking cessation, but many midwives remain unclear on what exactly this advice should be.
+It’s now widely accepted that any contact with a pregnant patient from preconception through to postnatal visits provides an opportunity to give advice on smoking cessation, but many midwives remain unclear on what exactly this advice should be.

 • Ask and record smoking status, verifying it with a carbon monoxide monitor

-• Act to refer them to quit services.
+• Help refer them to interventions and cessation services.

 Although these guidelines are clear about the need to help pregnant patients stop smoking, it’s also clear that practitioners lack confidence and training on how to communicate this message in a way that actually achieves behavioural change.

-Similar research carried out by Longman et al. (2018) explored the enablers and barriers to implementation of the Australian smoking cessation in pregnancy guidelines.
+Research carried out by Longman et al. (2018) explored the enablers and barriers to the implementation of the Australian smoking cessation in pregnancy guidelines.
 These guidelines suggest that practitioners follow the 5 A’s of cessation:

 • Ask